Hi Friends!

 Let glue sit on each item, unattached, for about 1-2 min.

 Join the 2 together and press hard.
-Let dry a few minutes.
+Let it dry for a few minutes.

 If you are using anything with food, make sure to clean or wipe any moisture/oils off.